FakeBuild/Xake/docs/implnotes.md

 ## Other

 * file names are cases sensitive now.
 In the future it's planned to be system-dependent
 * external libraries has to be copied to target folder.
 How to accomplish?
   * csc task option "copy deps to output folder"
   * manually copy (need tracking which are really needed)
   * explicit external map of deps: use both

 ## File/Target and other types

 Made File a module with T type which details are hidden.
 API is exposed as functions within a File module and also some widely used properties are available as File.T members.

 The reason for 'Name' property is a user-friendly output and I'm going to change it to a relative names.
 Expected the following issues:

 * File functions operate on File.T type which is not usable in user scripts
 > Resolution: script will not use this type, instead we will expose FileTasks and tell to use System.IO.File
 * `Csc` and other tasks has an `Out` parameter which got `File.T` type.
 This is not going to be user friendly.
 And I should consider changing it to string.
 However in most cases this value is passed from action parameters so the types should be coherent

 The motivations are:

 * to be more statically typed internally.
 This is the reason for not using strings.
 * FileInfo is a poorly collected garbage.
 I'd use both internally and externally more accurate abstraction
 * FileInfo is unlikely Unix-friendly and allows comparison and such things
 * provide more nice operators for end-user, let combine the paths, change extensions and so on
 * more coupled integration with Path type (WHAT?)
 * attempt to make abstract `Artifact` entity which would allow to define not only files but say in-memory data streams or byte arrays.
 In such terms phony actions could be regular rules producing no file.

 The decision points:

 * use File everywhere
 * Expose the type but primarily for internal use
 * reconsider out parameter (change to string) - check the pros and cons

 ### Build notes

 Release new version by tagging the commit:

     git tag v0.3.6
     git push --tags

+#### Running particular test from command line

+    fsi build.fsx -- test -d "WHERE=test==\"SystemTasksTests.shell\""